indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/VolumeManagement.md

 To view the disks attached to this Instance, navigate to the **Networking**, select a **Virtual Firewall** and access the **Volumes** tab.

-Virtual Firewall on Apiculus work with the [Block Volumes Service](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) and let you carry out basic disk operations.
+Virtual Firewall on Yntraa work with the [Block Volumes Service](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) and let you carry out basic disk operations.
 ![Volume Management](img/VolumeManagement.png)

 The following are the quick actions: